Siġġiewi: History

-The ruins of the former parish church, dedicated to St Nicholas of Bari are still visible today.
-Lately, great restoration works have been carried out and retrieved from its old glory.
-The baroque parish church, dedicated to the same saint, was erected by the villagers who raised the necessary funds between the years 1676 to 1693.
-It was designed by the Maltese architect, Lorenzo Gafà but underwent some changes throughout the years.
-The portico and naves were added by Professor Nicola Żammit in the latter half of the 19th century.
+The ruins of the former parish church, dedicated to St Nicholas of Bari are still visible today, after great restoration works.
+The baroque parish churchdedicated to the saint was erected by the villagers who raised the necessary funds between the years 1676 to 1693.
+It was designed by the Maltese architect Lorenzo Gafà but underwent several alterations throughout the years, such as the portico and naves that were added by Professor Nicola Żammit in the latter half of the 19th century.

-The titular painting in the church is by the artist Mattia Preti, 'Il calabrese', who was also responsible for the painting on the vault of St John's Co-Cathedral in Valletta.
+The titular painting in the church is 'Il calabrese' by Mattia Preti, who was also responsible for the painting on the vault of St John's Co-Cathedral in Valletta.
 The wooden statue which is carried in procession on the city feast day (the last Sunday of June) was sculptured by Pietro Felici in 1736.

-Four years earlier, in 1732, the same sculptor had produced the stone statue which still stands in the center of the square.
-On its pedestal, there is a prayer in Latin which implores the saint to bless the fields which the faithful laboriously till.
+In 1732, Pietro Felici created the stone statue which still stands in the center of the square.
+On its pedestal, there is a Latin prayer which implores the saint to bless the fields which the faithful laboriously till.

 Tourism

 Ghar Lapsi, a popular place for swimming.

-Located in Siġġiewi, is the Girgenti Palace, which was built in 1625 as the summer residence of inquisitor Onorato Visconti.
+Located in Siġġiewi is the Girgenti Palace, built in 1625 as the summer residence of inquisitor Onorato Visconti.
 It was renovated by inquisitor Angelo Dorini in 1763.
 Today, it is the Maltese Prime Minister's official residence.
 The palace of Grand Master Verdalle, known as Verdala Palace, now serves as the Maltese President's summer residence.
-Adjoining this palace is the Buskett, a small semi-wild woodland which Grand Masters such as De Valette used as hunting grounds.
+Adjoining this palace is the Buskett Gardens, a small semi-wild woodland previously used as hunting grounds.

-Within the local council of Siġġiewi lies Għar Lapsi, Fawwara, Girgenti, Ta' Kandja, and the Hill of Laferla Cross.
+Within the local council of Siġġiewi lie Għar Lapsi, Fawwara, Girgenti, Ta' Kandja, and the Hill of Laferla Cross.
 From there the islet of Filfla can be seen on the horizon.
 The village stands on a flat plateau flanked by two relatively deep valleys (Wied il-Hesri and Wied Xkora).

 There are several niches in the old part of the city, some of which date back to the middle of the 17th century and are a sign of devotion as well as architectural decoration.
-Several small chapels are found within the boundaries of Siġġiewi, including that dedicated to Our Lady of Providence, which is a notable example of Maltese Baroque architecture.
+Several small chapels are found within the boundaries of Siġġiewi, including that dedicated to Our Lady of Providence, a notable example of Maltese Baroque architecture in the city.

-Siġġiewi also celebrates its Feast in the last week of June, in honor of Saint Nicholas, with band marches around the streets, aerial fireworks and Catherine wheels, street decorations, and celebrations in the main church.
+Siġġiewi celebrates a local Feast in the last week of June in honor of Saint Nicholas, with band marches around the streets, aerial fireworks, Catherine wheels, street decorations, and celebrations in the main church.
 The Limestone Heritage Park & Gardens is an attraction situated in a renovated quarry.
 Maltese summer folklore evening also takes place between May and October.
 Malta Falconry Centre lies just outside the city.

 Until several decades ago, almost all of the population was employed in the fields which surround the city.
-In 1993, the city adopted the motto "Labore et Virtute" (English translation: "Work and Virtue").
+In 1993, the city adopted the motto "Labore et Virtute" ("Work and Virtue").